codingblocks/qit.cloud/test-plan.md

 ·  How many different configurations will be tested
 ·  Hardware
 ·  Software
-·  Combinations of HW, SW and other vendor packages
 ·  What are the regression test rules?
 How much will be done and how much at each test level.
 ·  Will regression testing be based on severity of defects detected?
-·  How will elements in the requirements and design that do not make sense or are untestable be processed?
 ·  Are there any recommended testing techniques that should be used, if so why?

 ##Item Pass/Fail Criteria##